patilav/Distributed-Computing/2-futures/PATIL-Avanti-Promises-Linguistic-Support-for-Efficient-Asynchronous-Procedure-Calls-in-Distributed-Systems.md

 Main contribution in this paper has been the provision of a mechanism `Promise` that preserves the merits of organizing programs using procedures and procedure calls without sacrificing the performance benefits of call-streams.

-Some attributes of Promises are (a)Strongly typed (b) allow the result of a call to be picked up later (c) allow exceptions from the called procedure to be propagated in a convenient manner. (d) handle node failures and network partitions using call-stream mechanism.
+Some attributes of Promises are
+(a)Strongly typed (b) allow the result of a call to be picked up later (c) allow exceptions from the called procedure to be propagated in a convenient manner (d) handle node failures and network partitions using call-stream mechanism.

 An example of calculating and printing results of students is displayed and justified in the paper using Argus programming language demonstrating the call-stream communication mechanism.
 This examples describes various scenarios for call creation with custom encoding, result generation, exception handing and toggling states of promise in ready/blocked state.
 This example uses stream calls both to overlap processing of calls and to obtain the benefits of buffering messages for calls and replies.

-Authors have identified problems with RPC after carefully analyzing the delay introduced in processing each call.
+Authors talked about problems with RPC after carefully analyzing the delay introduced in processing each call.
 Buffering messages will save lots of time for call-streams, especially for small calls and replies and improve Latency.
+This mechanism was introduced with clearly finding out problems due to buffering and solutions to them.

 Further discussion reinstates the importance of Multilisp futures for inspiration of Promises.
 Authors talk about disadvantages of futures (1) inefficient to implement unless specialized hardware is available due to type safety and (2) poor error handling - difficult for a program to determine the reason for the error value.

-Coenter offers a complete and sensible treatment of exceptions and early termination.
+Authors discussed that Coenter offers a complete and sensible treatment of exceptions and early termination.

-Advantages of coenter:  (1) For stream composition coenter allows us to indicate directly what processes are involved in the composition, which in turns allows those processes to be terminated as a group if a problem arises.
+Advantages of coenter were remarkable: (1) For stream composition coenter allows us to indicate directly what processes are involved in the composition, which in turns allows those processes to be terminated as a group if a problem arises.
 (2) The code of the processes can be written in line while using coenter.

-It is appropriate to use `coenter` mechanism when the processes have no results and when the control structure is naturally hierarchical.
+Limitation of `Coenter` is that it is appropriate to use `coenter` mechanism when the processes have no results and when the control structure is naturally hierarchical.
 When these conditions are not satisfied, a fork will be a better mechanism.
-Note that with hierarchical control there is no variable lifetime problem.

-synchronization would be needed to ensure that the calls on each stream were made in order.
-To implement such a structure, we need a way of spawning a dynamically determined number of processes.
-Although the concurrency can be obtained by forks, this leads to the same group termination problem discussed above.
+Authors continue to mention the Important aspect of synchronization would be needed to ensure that the calls on each stream were made in order.
+To implement such a structure, there should a way of spawning a dynamically determined number of processes.
+Although the concurrency can be obtained by forks, this leads to the same group termination problem.
 Instead a mechanism with automatic grouping is preferable.
 Argus provides such a mechanism, which extends the coenter to allow a dynamic number of processes.

-Providing concurrency per data item is both an advantage and a problem.

-Instead of using coenter or forks, another possibility is to provide a construct that supports composition directly.
+Paper mentions, instead of using coenter or forks, another possibility is to provide a construct that supports composition directly.
 Such a structure could lead both to simpler programs and better performance.
 However, it is not clear that stream composition is important enough to justify its own linguistic mechanism.
 At present, we believe that the coenter form is adequate for our needs.

 At the time when paper was written Using promises for asynchronous remote Calls was entirely new.
 However, many languages had local concurrency of the “fork” variety.
+This shows the importance for the

-Comparison to other languages:
+Comparison to other languages by Authors:

 (1) This paper claims that Argus is type-safe and handles exceptions but Mesa and Modula-2+ miss out on exception propagation to the outer block.